Frozen Pipes, Electric Woes Remain as Cold Snap Eases Grip

 “Everything’s been freezing,” Tuskey said.
 “I even had one in my own house … of course I’m lucky I’m a plumber.”

-Tuskey, 49, said his plumbing business has had a stream of calls for help from friends and relations with burst pipes.
+Tuskey, 49, said his plumbing business has had a stream of calls for help from friends and relatives with burst pipes.
 “I’m fixing to go help out another family member,” he said.
-“I know she ain’t got no money at all, but they ain’t got no water at all and they’re older.”
+“I know she ain’t got no money at all, but they ain’t got no water at all, and they’re older.”

 In Jackson, Mississippi, most of the city of about 161,000 lacked running water, and officials blamed city water mains that are more than 100 years old and not built for freezing weather.

-Water pressure problems prompted Memphis International Airport to cancel all incoming and outgoing Friday flights, but the passenger terminal was expected to reopen by midafternoon Saturday.
+Incoming and outgoing passenger flights at Memphis International Airport resumed Saturday after all flights were canceled Friday because of water pressure problems.
+The issues hadn't been resolved, but airport officials set up temporary restroom facilities.

-Inmate advocates said prisons and jails across Louisiana had intermittent electricity in some facilities and frozen pipes that affected toilets and showers.
+Prison rights advocates said some correctional facilities across Louisiana had intermittent electricity and frozen pipes, affecting toilets and showers.

 Cammie Maturin said she spoke to men at the 6,300-inmate Louisiana State Penitentiary in Angola who were given no extra provisions to protect themselves from the cold.